 - Measure program impact: Measuring the program's impact on the organizational bottom line can help ensure ongoing management support.

 - Assess quality of telephone-based, contract interpreters: Providers will be more likely to continue to use these interpreters if they know that their quality has been assessed and confirmed.

-- Continue monitoring activities: Information provided in March 2011 indicates that ongoing monitoring of the accessibility and quality of interpreter services can be crucial to ensuring sustainability and generating ideas for how to ongoing improvement.
+- Continue monitoring activities: Ongoing monitoring of the accessibility and quality of interpreter services can be crucial to ensuring sustainability and generating ideas for ongoing improvement.

-- Constantly reevaluate demand: Information provided in March 2011 indicates that program developers should constantly reevaluate the demand for services so that interpreter capacity can be adjusted accordingly.
+- Constantly reevaluate demand: Program developers should constantly reevaluate the demand for services so that interpreter capacity can be adjusted accordingly.